intel-iot-devkit/python-cv-samples/examples/analog-gauge-reader/README.md

 ## Setup
 1. Take a picture of a gauge or use the gauge-1.jpg provided.
 If you name it something other than gauge-1.jpg make sure to change that in the  `main() ` function.
-2. Run the application (download the .zip at the end of this article first) and enter the requested values, using the output file gauge-#-calibration.jpg to determine the values.
+2. Run the application `python analog_gauge_reader.py` and enter the requested values, using the output file gauge-#-calibration.jpg to determine the values.
 Here's an example of what the calibration image looks like:
 ![](images/gauge-1-calibration.jpg)

 For the calibration image above, you would enter in the following values: